Use our courses toward a CDA Credential and for NAC and CDA renewal.

 All Care Courses are accepted by the Michigan Department of Human Services toward the yearly training, professional development requirements for program directors, site supervisors, licensees, lead caregivers, caregivers, assistant caregivers and volunteers in child care centers, family child care homes and group child care homes.
 All of our courses may be used towards STARS organization rating.

-All Care Courses are approved by the Michigan Registry (MiRegistry) and are approved towards Great Start to Quality.
+All Care Courses are approved by the Michigan Registry (MiRegistry) and most are approved towards Great Start to Quality.

 To get MiRegistry training credit, please ensure that your Michigan Registry ID number is added to your Care Courses account.